IRS Streamlined Procedure – What Exactly Does Non-Willful Mean?

 Am I non-willful?

-The difficulty for declarers would be having to prove the absence of something - willfulness - if the IRS asked them to.
+The difficulty for declarers can be having to prove the absence of something – willfulness – if the IRS asked them to.
 One way would be to demonstrate how you did first find out about your unfulfilled obligations and that shortly afterwards you took steps to fulfill them.
-Difficulties arise if the IRS sees anything strange in your past banking history, such as evidence of acting secretively, quick and otherwise unexplained movement of assets or cash between countries or accounts, or not providing full information disclosure to banks where you have accounts before you requested the amnesty program, are all going to look suspicious.
+Difficulties can arise if the IRS sees anything strange in your past banking history, such as evidence of acting secretively, quick and otherwise unexplained movement of assets or cash between countries or accounts, or not providing full information disclosure to banks where you have accounts before you requested the amnesty program, are all going to look suspicious.
 Likewise with accounts being suddenly opened or closed.
-So when you find out about your unfulfilled requirement to file, don’t panic, seek expert advice, and be honest to banks and governments, and everything will be fine.
+So when you find out about the requirement to file, don’t panic, seek expert advice, be honest to banks and governments, and everything will be fine.

-The vast majority of expats who are currently non-compliant are honest and sensible, and when they hear that they should have been filing US tax returns but haven’t, they take steps to become compliant.
+The vast majority of expats who are currently non-compliant are honest and sensible, and when they hear that they should be filing US tax returns, they take steps to become compliant.
 The Streamlined Procedure is a great option for these people, allowing them to catch up without facing any penalties.
 It’s worth noting that if you have received a letter from a foreign bank inquiring about your US tax status, the clock is ticking, as the bank will report your details to the IRS directly.
 In this situation, it’s best to seek advice and take steps towards compliance at once, as if the IRS investigates you before you have taken such steps, the Streamlined Procedure, along with other US tax exemption programs for expats such as the Foreign Earned Income Exclusion won’t be available.